 The entire model was built in one week from 1mm polystrene sheets and three pieces of injection mold runner (poles) for the Lichtwerfer (light throwers) on the top ofthe hull.
 All circular parts have been cut out using scissors.
 There are only two colors: aluminum for the hull and semigloss gray for the hyperdrive disk and elevator shaft.

-Assuming that the ORION has a diameter of 70 meters, this model would be in 1:500 scale.
+Assuming that the ORION has a diameter of 140 meters (it is 128m or 150m, according to different sources), this model would be in 1:1000 scale.

 The upper half of the hull is a circle of polystyrene with the center and a tiny segment cut away so that it can be bent to form a parabolic shape.
 It was heated with a hairdryer to make it more dimensionally stable.

 The center body is formed by two slim strips of PS sheet that are bent to form a cylinder.
 The "hyperdrive disk", the largest disk in the model, is placed between the two cylinders.
 A piece of cardboard was used to keep the strips in shape while the glue dried.

 The lower hull is formed by trapezoid segments of PS sheet.